Containers

 Limit-to-request ratio (LRR)

-This value is used to calculate limits when the optimization policy is set to RequestsAndLimits.
+This value is used to calculate limits when the optimization policy is set to RequestsRaiseLimitsIfNeeded or RequestsAndLimits.

 Annotation Default value